1Jyoo/ESMUST/README.md

 # ESMUST

-This is a repository to share the outcome model of the journal paper (ESMUST: EnergyPlus-driven surrogate model for urban surface temperature prediction).
+This is a repository to share the outcome model of the journal paper (ESMUST: EnergyPlus-driven surrogate model for urban surface temperature prediction (https://www.sciencedirect.com/science/article/pii/S0360132322011659)).
 The model predicts urban surface temperatures based on thirteen inputs of urban and building conditions.

 ## Description